Data at Your Fingertips

 Trinity has identified acceptable and preferred Outcome and Knowledge rates based on comparisons with other institutions.
 The preferred values represent the rates at institutions classified as “Baccalaureate Arts & Sciences” by the Carnegie Classification of Higher Education.
 The acceptable values represent the rates of all graduates who earned bachelor’s degrees regardless of institution type.

-At this time, data is only available for four years of graduates (2020 through 2023).
-In all 4 years, Trinity’s Outcome rate has been higher than the acceptable rate, and for the last 3 years, Trinity’s rate has been above the preferred rate of 92%.
-For students who graduated in 2023, Trinity’s Outcome rate is 98% (see Figure 3).
+Since 2020, Trinity’s Outcome rate has been higher than the acceptable rate, and for the last 4 years, Trinity’s rate has been above the preferred rate of 92%.
+For students who graduated in 2024, Trinity’s Outcome rate is 98% (see Figure 3).

 Figure 3: Career Outcome Rate Targets and Actuals by Graduation Year

-Trinity’s Knowledge rate has been above the acceptable and the preferred rates in all 4 years.
-For students who graduated in 2023, Trinity’s Knowledge Rate is 87% (see Figure 4).
+Trinity’s Knowledge rate has been above the acceptable and the preferred rates for the last 5 years.
+For students who graduated in 2024, Trinity’s Knowledge Rate is 86% (see Figure 4).

 Figure 4: Knowledge Rate Targets and Actuals by Graduation Year